Hi there! I’m Sonya.

 In addition to spending time with my family, writing, and reading—I really enjoy quiet walks in the early morning.
 And of course, I enjoy it when the temperatures outside are above freezing.
 But those winter morning walks are pretty kewl too.

 I’d love for you to get to know me better—and I’ve love to get to know you too.

 Welcome to Healthy Living Mom!

-I’d love for you to join me, over a cup of coffee, tea, or even a glass of wine if that suits your fancy from time to time, in the journey of becoming a healthy living mom—truly a life that is free from the feeling of overwhelm.
+I’d love for you to join me in the journey of becoming a healthy living mom.
+It’s truly a life that is free from the feeling of overwhelm.